tsegall/fta/README.md

 The following fields are *not* calculated by FTA (but may be set on the Analyzer).
  * totalCount - The total number of elements in the Data Stream (-1 unless set explicitly).

+Note 1: The value of the typeQualifier is dependent on the Base Type as follows:
+ * BOOLEAN - options are "TRUE_FALSE", "YES_NO", "ONE_ZERO"
+ * STRING - options are "BLANK", "BLANKORNULL", "NULL"
+ * LONG - options are "GROUPING", "SIGNED", "SIGNED_TRAILING" ("GROUPING" and "SIGNED" are independent and can both be present).
+ * DOUBLE - options are "GROUPING", "SIGNED", "SIGNED_TRAILING" ("GROUPING" and "SIGNED" are independent and can both be present).
+ * DATE, TIME, DATETIME, ZONEDDATETIME, OFFSETDATETIME - The qualifier is the detailed date format string.
+ * If any Logical plugins are installed - then additional Qualifiers may be returned.
+For example, if the LastName plugin is installed and a Last Name is detected then the Base Type will be STRING, and the qualifier will be "NAME.LAST".

-Note 1: this field may be set on the Analyzer - and if so FTA attempts no further analysis.
+Note 2: This field may be set on the Analyzer - and if so FTA attempts no further analysis.

 </details>